samwell-ho/openpgp-ca/doc/src/keys-create.md

 `$ openpgp-ca -d example.oca user add --email alice@example.org --name "Alice Adams"`

-This creates a new OpenPGP key for the user, and creates the necessary auxiliary data structure (the various OpenPGP signatures, and updates the database).
+This creates a new OpenPGP key for the user, and the necessary auxiliary data structure (in particular the mutual certifications), and updates the database.

 The new user's private key is sent to `stdout` by this command; it is not stored.
 By default, the new key is protected with a diceware password,